 Soundwide eelgrass area is a metric for the overall health of native seagrass beds in greater Puget Sound.
 Seagrass is an important component of nearshore habitats, and is sensitive to human disturbance.
 Seagrass responds to changes in water quality, and can be used as indicator of eutrophication.

-While the majority of sites appear stable or increasing, the spatial pattern in site level trends suggests that eelgrass is more susceptible to declines in certain areas of greater Puget Sound.
-Declines are mostly centered in south Central Puget Sound and near the San Juan Islands.
+While the majority of sites appear stable, the spatial pattern in site level trends suggests that eelgrass is more susceptible to declines in certain areas of greater Puget Sound.
+Declines are mostly centered in South Central Puget Sound and near the San Juan Islands.
 Eelgrass seems particularly vulnerable at the end of inlets or in protected embayments.

 Likely drivers for local declines include water quality impairments, eelgrass wasting disease, high abundance of green macro-algae, and changes in river flow patterns across deltaic flats.

-At this point in time, it seems unlikely that the indicator target of 20 percent increase in eelgrass area by 2020 will be met.
+At this point in time, it seems unlikely that the recovery target of 20% increase in eelgrass area by 2020 will be met.
 Stressors that affect eelgrass in Puget Sound will likely need to be reduced to see significant soundwide gains in eelgrass area, depth distribution and overall health.

 20 percent increase in the area of native seagrasses (eelgrass and surfgrass) in greater Puget Sound relative to the 2000-2008 baseline by the year 2020.